melwell1027/CrystalCollector/README 9.17.05 PM.md

 * Each time the game loads there is a random number between 19 and 120 that is generated and displayed on the page.

-* Each time the game loads and reloads after win/loss, there is a different random value assigned to each crystal button.
+* Each time the game loads and reloads after win/loss, there is a different random number between 1 and 12 assigned to each crystal button.

 * When each crystal is clicked, its value is added to the total score which is displayed on the page.